Common Career Mistakes and How to Avoid Them

 - Attend professional meetings

-- Join online forums and communities related to your area of expertise
+- Join online forums that are related to your specialization

 - Participate in resource groups for employees.